Introduction: Why Creative Agencies Need Fractional CFOs

 Cost Versus ROI of a Fractional CFO in 2025

 The investment in fractional CFO services typically ranges from $3,000 to $15,000 monthly depending on engagement scope and business complexity.
 The comparison point isn’t zero—it’s either the cost of a full-time CFO or the cost of making financial decisions without adequate expertise.
+Choosing a fractional CFO delivers significant cost savings and cost efficiency, as you gain access to high-level financial expertise without the overhead of a full-time executive.
 If you’re weighing the tradeoffs, we break it down in detail in our fractional CFO cost and value analysis.

 A basic engagement focuses on financial review, dashboard maintenance, and strategic advisory calls.
 Mid-tier engagements add detailed forecasting, department-level profitability analysis, and proactive cash flow management.
 Comprehensive engagements approach the support level of a part-time executive, including board meeting attendance, investor relations, and team leadership.